ScriptFUSION/Porter/README.md

 Record collections
 ------------------

-Record collections are a type of `Iterator`, whose values are arrays of imported data, and are sometimes `Countable`.
-The result of a successful `Porter::import` call is an instance of `PorterRecords` or one of its specialisations, guaranteeing the collection is enumerable using `foreach`.
+Record collections are a type of `Iterator`, guaranteeing imported data is enumerable using `foreach`.
+The result of a successful `Porter::import` call is either an instance of `PorterRecords` or `CountablePorterRecords`, depending on whether the number of records is known.
 That's all you need to know!
-The following details are just for nerds.
+The following details are just for debugging and nerds.

 ### Details

 Record collections may be `Countable`, depending on whether the imported data was countable and whether any destructive operations were performed after import.
 Filtering is a destructive operation since it may remove records and therefore the count reported by a `ProviderResource` would no longer be accurate.
 It is the responsibility of the resource to supply the number of records in its collection by returning an iterator that implements `Countable`, such as `ArrayIterator` or `CountableProviderRecords`.
 When a countable iterator is detected, Porter returns `CountablePorterRecords` as long as no destructive operations were performed, which is possible because all non-destructive operation's collection types have a countable analogue.

 Record collections are composed by Porter using the decorator pattern.
 If provider data is not modified, `PorterRecords` will decorate the `ProviderRecords` returned from a `ProviderResource`.
 That is, `PorterRecords` has a pointer back to the previous collection, which could be written as: `PorterRecords` → `ProviderRecords`.
 If a [filter](#filtering) was applied, the collection stack would be `PorterRecords` → `FilteredRecords` → `ProviderRecords`.
-In general this is an unimportant detail for most users but it can be useful for debugging.
-The stack of record collection types informs us of the transformations a collection has undergone and each type holds a pointer to relevant objects that participated in the transformation, for example, `PorterRecords` holds a reference to the `ImportSpecification` that was used to create it and can be accessed using `PorterRecords::getSpecification`.
+Generally this is an unimportant detail for most users but can be useful for debugging.

+The stack of record collection types informs us of the transformations a collection has undergone and each type holds a pointer to relevant objects that participated in the transformation.
+For example, `PorterRecords` holds a reference to the `ImportSpecification` that was used to create it and can be accessed using `PorterRecords::getSpecification`.

 Transformers
 ------------